-- 25. (1) The Municipality supports the Proudly SA Campaign to the extent that, all things being equal, preference is given to procuring local goods and services from; - 1(i) Firstly supplier and businesses within the municipality or district: - 2(ii) Secondly suppliers and businesses within the relevant province; - 3(iii) Thirdly suppliers and businesses within the Republic.
+- 25. (1) The Municipality supports the local businesses to the extent that, all things being equal, preference is given to procuring local goods and services from; - (i) Firstly supplier and businesses within the municipality; - (ii) Secondly suppliers and businesses within the district; - (iii) Thirdly suppliers and businesses within the relevant province; - (iv) Fourthly- suppliers and businesses within the Republic - (2) Services such as catering must be awarded to suppliers which reside in and around the area of service; in an event where a large number of people are expected to attend the event, the quantities may be split to empower small businesses within the village. - (4) The successful bidder for a construction contract to the value of between R10 000 000.00 and R15 000 000.00 must subcontract 10% of his total value of the project to an EME within Mogalakwena Jurisdiction.